Samuelk-Chase/CS3450-Software-Engineering/HighLevelDesign/Backend.md

   - **External**:
     - **AI-Language Model API**: Interacts with an external AI language model (e.g., OpenAI’s GPT-4 or a custom model).
 The backend sends requests containing the current game context, player actions, and predefined themes, and the model returns a story update that is displayed to the player.

 - **Rationale:** Since LLM generation is so important to the game we want to separate the functionality from the rest of our interfaces.
 This will allow us to extend the interface to other interfaces in the future if needed.
+This interface will also importantly serve to make sure data sent back from AI is correct format so that it can be used to alter game state.
 ---

 ## External Interfaces: